os-js/manual.os-js.org/src/configuration/vfs/index.md

 This VFS is configured via `src/conf`.
 Below are some guides on how to set up different mountpoints:

+**Note that third party services using OAuth creates popup windows (new tabs), so the client has to allow these**

 ## Adding a mountpoint

 To add the mountpoint `data:///` pointing to `/tmp`.